PrefectHQ/prefect/docs/tutorial/workers.md

 ## Why workers and work pools?

-Workers and work pools are a bridge between the Prefect orchestration layer and infrastructure that enable flow runs to be executed in dynamically provisioned environments.
-To transition from persistent infrastructure to dynamic infrastructure, you can use `flow.deploy` instead of `flow.serve`.
+Workers and work pools are a bridge between the Prefect orchestration layer and infrastructure for flow runs that can be dynamically provisioned.
+To transition from persistent infrastructure to dynamic infrastructure, use `flow.deploy` instead of `flow.serve`.

 !!! tip "[Choosing Between `flow.deploy()` and `flow.serve()`](/concepts/deployments/#two-approaches-to-deployments)"
     The earlier section discussed the `serve` approach.
 For many use cases, `serve` is sufficient to meet scheduling and orchestration needs.
 Workers and work pools are **optional**.
 Just remember, if infrastructure needs escalate, workers and work pools can become a handy tool.
 The best part?
 You're not locked into one method.
 You can seamlessly combine approaches as needed.